Are Some Foods Killing Your Sex Drive?

-Watch out for these if you’ve been experiencing some trouble with “getting in the mood.”
+Watch out for these foods if you’ve been experiencing some trouble with “getting in the mood.”
 These foods influence the balance of sex hormones in your body and could even interfere with normal physiological functions, causing blood pressure to rise and depriving you of a great sexual experience.

 1. Bottled Water

+No, water is not a sex drive dampener.
+But bottled water can well be.
 The bisphenol A (BPA) found in plastic bottles can wreak havoc on your sex life without you even realizing what’s responsible.
 Researchers have found that excessive exposure to the material, resulting in increased urine BPA levels, can create reduced sexual desire, erectile difficulty, ejaculation problems, and lower satisfaction with sex life.3 Another study concluded that increased exposure to BPA during a test that lasted 6 weeks caused the count of Leydig cells (responsible for testosterone production) to drop, resulting in a significant dip in levels of the hormone.4

 2. Canned Foods